 What Is an IRA?
 Traditional vs. Roth Accounts

 An IRA is an individual retirement account (or arrangement).
-IRAs are investment accounts to help you save for retirement, and they come with different tax benefits, depending on which IRA you set up.
+IRAs are investment accounts to help you save for retirement.
+They come with different tax benefits, depending on which IRA you set up.
 There are two main types of IRAs: traditional and Roth.

 What Is a Traditional IRA?

-With a traditional IRA, contributions made in a given year are tax-deductible.
-For example, if you contribute $6,000 for the year 2019 and are qualified, you can deduct that money from your taxable income.
+With a traditional IRA, contributions made each year are tax-deductible.
+For example, if you contribute $6,000 for the year 2022 and are qualified.
+You can deduct that money from your taxable income.
 However, once you start to receive distributions, you will have to pay taxes on what you withdraw, including both contributions and investment earnings.
 This is ideal if you think you will be at a lower tax rate in the future.

 Want to know if you’re qualified for a full tax deduction?
 Check out these links from the IRS to see if you qualify: